Mehedi-Polash-112/cv-project-01-image-classification/README.md

 1. Open the notebook in Google Colab
 2. Run all cells sequentially
-3. Upload your own images for prediction
+3. The dataset downloads automatically
 4. View evaluation results in the `results/` folder
+5. Upload your own images for prediction

 ---